mericdemirors/icas/segmentatimg/README.md

 * q: quits the segmentation by raising a 'GrabcutSegmentatorQuitException'
 * f: finishes the segmentation and returns the labeled segments of image
 * r: resets the all attributes
 * space: runs grabcut algorithm once with current annotations.
 Multiple runs can be needed for convergence

+returns image with labeled segments

 ### *def __call__(self, file_path:str)*
 calls self.segment() function with given parameter.